-Equipment, information technology (IT) support services, data retention, and software:
+Equipment, information technology (IT) support services, data retention, and software: Eligible Expenses include research equipment and components, IT support services, data retention, software, and licenses required for the Projects/Sub-Projects (beyond what is typically provided by the host institution), as listed in the Application, and agreed upon with OICR.

-Eligible expenses include research equipment and components, IT support services, data retention, software, and licenses required for the Projects/Sub-Projects (beyond what is typically provided by the host institution), as listed in the Application, and agreed upon with OICR.
-Data retention charges are capped at five per cent of the direct, annual award value and are eligible over the term of the award only.
-Requests in excess of five per cent may be considered with appropriate justification.
+Data retention charges are capped at five per cent (5%) of the annual award value and are eligible over the term of the award only.
+Requests in excess of five per cent (5%) may be considered with appropriate justification.
 The plan for data retention over the term, and beyond (as required by the specific RFA) must be detailed within the application.

 Costs for equipment maintenance and service contracts, training of staff operating equipment/software, travel costs to visit manufacturers to select major equipment purchases, transportation costs for purchased equipment, and extended warranty for equipment are eligible.

 Since the approved budget may reflect changes from the Application, these should be confirmed with the Senior Director, Research Operations.
-Procurement must be in accordance with the policies of the host institution and should occur in a commercially reasonable manner to achieve value for money.
-Note that equipment costs exceeding \$25,000 per item require appropriate justification and prior approval from the OICR President and Scientific Director and/or Deputy Director.
+Procurement must be in accordance with the policies of the host institution and should occur in a commercially reasonable manner in order to achieve value for money.
+Note that equipment costs exceeding \$25,000 per item require appropriate justification and prior approval from the OICR President and Scientific Director and/or Executive Vice President, Head of Implementation Science.

 Equipment purchased with OICR funding will belong to the host institution.
 The host institution is responsible for the proper functioning and maintenance of research equipment purchased using OICR funds.
 Final disposition of research equipment will be the responsibility of the host institution.
-However, no OICR-purchased equipment should be sold within five (5) years of its acquisition without written approval from the OICR President and Scientific Director and/or Deputy Director.
+However, no OICR-purchased equipment should be sold within five (5) years of its acquisition without written approval from the OICR President and Scientific Director and/or Executive Vice President, Head of Implementation Science.

-Should the equipment no longer be required during the funding period, OICR reserves the right to relocate it at OICR's expense.
+Should the equipment no longer be required during the course of the funding period, OICR reserves the right to relocate it at OICR's expense.